codingWhale13/codingWhale13/README.md

 ## Hi there 👋

+- 🔭 I’m currently a master student in AI, Data Science and Machine Learning at Aalto University
+- 🌱 I’m currently writing my master thesis on multi-task reinforcement learning
+- ⚡ Fun fact: I'm not actually a whale

 <!--
 **codingWhale13/codingWhale13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.